 Do you remember pizza?

-It's a fun, Italian dish commonly served with a tomato sauce and a variety of toppings.
+It's a fun, delicious Italian dish commonly served with a tomato sauce and a variety of flavorful toppings (mushrooms, shredded cheese, eggs, pepperoni, bacon etc).

 But that's a distant memory now ever since you went all-in on the Keto.
-Now you're stuck with cauliflower crust, at best.
+Now you're stuck with cauliflower low carb pizza crust, at best.
 Who the heck wants cauliflower crust?
 Not us.

-What if we told you that you could eliminate those carbs and instead use pork rinds or chicharrones to build your dough?!
+But what if we told you that you could eliminate those carbs without sacrificing the taste, and instead use pork rind crumbs or chicharrones to build your dough?!

 The secret?
-Pork rinds act as a natural binder ingredient in the dough, similar to gluten.
+Crushed pork rinds act as a natural binder ingredient in the dough, similar to gluten.
 This provides a doughy, full texture that you can't get from any other low-carb, gluten-free options.
+Crispy pork rinds are high in protein and fat.
+They have virtually no carbs, mostly contain protein and yet they are very filling.

-Ready to give our crispy, crunchy crust a try?
+Ready to forget the regular pizza dough and give our crispy, crunchy crust a try?
 I thought dough!

 - 8oz cream cheese.